skooter500/GE1-2020-2021/README.md

 Open up the lab2 scene.
 There is the coloured tank following it's circular path (solution from last week).
 We are going to add a control orb to the red tank so that the player can enter the orb and take control of the red tank.

-- Use the orb prefab and attach it at an appropriate position on the red tank
+- Use the dode and attach it at an appropriate position on the red tank
 - Add the TankController script to the coloured tank and set it to be disabled
 - Make a script called RotateMe that performs a local rotation and attach it to the orb so that the orb spins by itself
 - Add a sphere collider to the orb and set the isTrigger flag to be true